INS Nilgiri (2019): Service history

 The commissioning commanding officer of Nilgiri is Captain Nitin Kapoor.

 The ship reached its homeport Visakhapatnam under the Eastern Naval Command on 22 June 2025.

 INS Nilgiri made its maiden port call at Chennai Harbour on 21 July 2025.

+INS Nilgiri participated at the International Fleet Review 2026 held at Visakapatanam.

+In March 2026, the ship participated in the Royal Australian Navy's multilateral naval exercise Kakadu 2026 during her deployment to the Western Pacific Ocean.